 Purpose

-The Health Quality Improvement Domain Analysis Model (QIDAMis a conceptual data model that can be used to create data mapping expressions, such as those illustrated above, consistently across eCQMs and CDS artifacts.
+The Health Quality Improvement Domain Analysis Model (QIDAM) is a conceptual data model that can be used to create data mapping expressions, such as those illustrated above, consistently across eCQMs and CDS artifacts.
 It specifies the types of elements needed in the data model.
 More broadly, the primary purpose of the QIDAM is to serve as a model of clinical data within data mapping expressions, logical criteria, population criteria, formulae, and other expressions in health quality improvement artifacts.

 The QIDAM harmonizes the existing eCQM and CDS data models into a single, unified conceptual model.
 This model can be mapped onto existing logical models while defining the structure and domain concepts required by eCQMs and CDS artifacts.